blazium-engine/blazium-docs/contributing/development/core_and_modules/internal_rendering_architecture.rst

 Internal rendering architecture
 ===============================

-This page is a high-level overview of Godot 4's internal renderer design.
+This page is a high-level overview of Blazium's internal renderer design.
-It does not apply to previous Godot versions.
+It does not apply to Godot 3 or previous versions.

-The goal of this page is to document design decisions taken to best suit :ref:`Godot's design philosophy <doc_best_practices_for_engine_contributors>`, while providing a starting point for new rendering contributors.
+The goal of this page is to document design decisions taken to best suit :ref:`Blazium's design philosophy <doc_best_practices_for_engine_contributors>`, while providing a starting point for new rendering contributors.

 If you have questions about rendering internals not answered here, feel free to